 The inhabitants of America at the time of independence from Britain looked to their own efforts, and cooperation with their fellows, to provide for their material needs.
 Two centuries of operation under the U.S. Constitution have bred an American public that includes many, perhaps a near majority, who look to the state to provide for a substantial portion, if not all of their material needs.

 The founders of the United States of America had avoidance of incessant wars as one of their goals in separating from Britain.
 However, this goal has not been achieved; the U.S. has been involved in eleven major wars since gaining independence—an average of one in each generation of Americans—as well as numerous small wars.
-The wars of the U.S. are the subject of another chapter, immediately following this chapter.
+The wars of the U.S. are the subject of a subsequent chapter.

 LIST OF TOPICS